Ariachenyinan/Ariachenyinan.github.io/index.md

 <br>

-I am currently a postgraduate student majoring in **Architecture** at Southeast University and tutored by [Prof. Wang Jianguo](https://arch.seu.edu.cn/jz_en/2019/1115/c41169a410116/page.htm) in Urban Design Research Center.
+I am currently a doctoral student majoring in **Urban Engineering** at The University of Tokyo in Housing and Urban Analysis Lab.

 <br>